RupeshKumar4511/Full_Stack_Development/README.md

-  watch,           // Funtion to Watches field values setValue,        // Funtion to Manually sets a field's value getValues,       // Funtion to Retrieves current form values reset,           // Funtion to Resets form fields trigger,         // Funtion to Manually triggers validation control,         // Property Used with Controller for UI libraries
+  watch,           // Funtion to Watches field values setValue,        // Funtion to Manually sets a field's value getValues,       // Funtion to Retrieves current form values reset,           // Funtion to Resets all form fields trigger,         // Funtion to Manually triggers validation control,         // Property Used with Controller for UI libraries
   formState: {